 The 5 pillars of operational AI governance

 Every AI project I've seen fail had the same upstream problem: data.
-Not a volume problem — a quality, cataloging, and accessibility problem.
-You can deploy the most sophisticated model in the world: if your data is fragmented across 14 silos with incompatible formats and unclear access rights, your AI will produce structured noise, not value.
+Not a volume problem — a quality, cataloging, accessibility problem.
+The most sophisticated model in the world, plugged into 14 silos with incompatible formats and unclear access rights, will produce structured noise, not value.

 AI governance starts with a realistic data audit.
 Not an exhaustive inventory that takes 18 months.
-A targeted audit: for each priority AI use case, what data is needed, where is it, what's its quality, who owns it?
-One data owner per dataset.
-An SLA on quality.
-Concrete, measurable, doable in 4 weeks.
+A targeted audit: for each priority use case, what data is needed, where it is, its quality, who owns it.

-AI governance requires a systematic mapping of all AI initiatives — ongoing, planned, and completed.
-Not to control them — to rationalize them.
-Identify duplicates, pool efforts, kill zombie projects consuming budget without delivering value.
-A living registry, not an Excel spreadsheet forgotten in SharePoint.
+AI governance requires a living mapping of all initiatives — ongoing, planned, completed.
+Not to control — to rationalize.
+Identify duplicates.
+Pool efforts.
+Kill zombie projects consuming budget without producing anything.

-The EU AI Act is now in force.
-And most companies I meet haven't even started their risk classification.
-"We'll figure it out when sanctions start" — that's exactly what the same companies said about GDPR in 2017.
+The EU AI Act is in force.
+Most companies I meet haven't even started their risk classification.
+"We'll figure it out when sanctions hit" — that's exactly what the same companies said about GDPR in 2017.
 We know how that ended.

 An operational AI risk framework covers four dimensions: